 See the vertical forest at Via Gaetano de Castilia 9

-Shop at the food market on Saturday morning at piazza Minniti for really fresh fish and via Gariglaino, where they have a great gorgonzola goat cheese
+Shop at the Saturday morning food market at piazza Minniti for really fresh fish and on via Gariglaino for great gorgonzola goat cheese

-Pop by the Santa Maria della Fontana Church Piazza Santa Maria alla Fontana
+Pop by the Santa Maria della Fontana Church in Piazza Santa Maria alla Fontana

 Where to have a drink